kircherlab/MPRAsnakeflow/docs/quickstart.rst

     :widths: 5, 2, 25, 25, 25, 25, 25, 25
     :header-rows: 1

-2. If you would like each designed sequence to be colored based on different user-specified categories, such as `positive control`, `negative control`, `shuffled control`, and `putative enhancer`.
-To assess the overall quality, you can create a ``label.tsv`` in the format below that maps the name to category as shown here:
+2. If you would like each designed sequence to be coloured based on different user-specified categories, such as `positive control`, `negative control`, `shuffled control`, and `putative enhancer`.
+To assess the overall quality, you can create a ``label.tsv`` in the format below that maps the name to the category as shown here:

   .. code-block:: text